Economic and Political Overview

 Current Political Context

-On the international level, Turkey is embroiled in several regional conflicts (including in Syria, Libya, and Iraq) and its relations with the West are tumultuous.
-Furthermore, Turkey has played an important diplomatic role in the Russia-Ukraine conflict, with the country brokering a vital grain export deal signed in Istanbul in July.
-Although being part of NATO (with the second largest army of the Alliance after the U.S.), Turkish President Recep Tayyip Erdogan tried to maintain a neutral stance towards Russia and there have been tensions inside the Alliance as Turkey opposed Finland and Sweden's talks to join NATO: in January 2023 Erdogan claimed that the two Nordic countries should deport or extradite up to 130 Kurdish considered "terrorists" by its government before the Turkish parliament will approve their bids to join NATO.
+Although being part of NATO (with the second largest army of the Alliance after the U.S.), Turkish President Recep Tayyip Erdogan tried to maintain a neutral stance towards Russia and there have been tensions inside the Alliance as Turkey opposed Finland and Sweden's talks to join NATO.
+The objections centred on accusations that the two countries harboured Kurdish militants who are considered terrorists by Turkey.
+Finally, the parliament voted to approve the applications of the two Nordic countries.

 Main Political Parties